News and Updates

 One Seattle Plan Update Process

 The Office of Planning and Community Development is managing the process to the update the city's Comprehensive Plan.
 Visit the Community Engagement Hub for information on this effort.
-They have started the process of creating an approach for the project’s environmental analysis, called scoping.
-Below is a timeline for this process.
+The draft Plan and draft Environmental Impact Statement were released in March 2024 and the public comment periods are now closed.

 Urban Forestry Commission Mailing List